jimcortez/ai-shader-tool/IMPLEMENTATION_PLAN.md

    - Add tests for context management (e.g., error if context is not current).

 ### Exit Criteria
-- [ ] GLBuffer and GLBufferPool are fully accessible from Python.
+- [x] GLBuffer and GLBufferPool are fully accessible from Python.
-- [ ] GLBuffer pixel data can be read/written and converted to/from PIL Image.
+- [x] GLBuffer pixel data can be written and converted from PIL Image.
-- [ ] All image operations work cross-platform via GLFW context.
+- [x] All image operations work cross-platform via GLFW context.
-- [ ] Buffer pooling is efficient and documented.
+- [x] Buffer pooling is efficient and documented.
-- [ ] Context management is robust and documented.
+- [x] Context management is robust and documented.
+- [ ] GLBuffer pixel data can be read back to PIL Image (known issue with texture reading).

 ---